gabrielgellner/OdinSon/doc/src/points.md

 1. Either an 2 by M, or an N by 2 `Matrix`.
 2. Separate vectors of x and y values.
 It is required that they are the same length.

+> I might want to look into using `FixedSizeArrays.jl` for implementing `Point` to make the structure more explicit, and maybe faster.